Posts Followers Following

 Read article

-Story viewer FAQ
+Story availability FAQ

 Do stories stay available like regular posts?